OTeeEnabor/go_lang_training/README.md

     // method signature
 }

-Empty Interfaces
+### Empty Interfaces
+- Interfaces with no methods.
+- may hold values of any type.(Every type implements at least zero methods.)
+- used by code that handles values of unknown type.

-- Interfaces with no methods. - Go interfaces are implemented implicityly. go routines
+- Go interfaces are implemented implicitly.

+### Type assertion
+This provides access to an interface value's underlying concrete value.
+*t := i.(T)*

+go routines

+# Week 2
+Frameworks for GoLang
+## Echo
+Installed Go lang Air - which is a live reloading development tool.
+Air is yet another live-reloading command line utility for developing Go applications.
+**PORT** HTTP
+Annonymous functions in golang

+They do not have a name and run automatically.